TaSeeMba/pgbouncer-docker-k8s/debian/ReadMe.md

         pgbouncer:latest
     ```

+    The other optional parameters you can set are `MAX_DB_CONNECTIONS`, `MAX_USER_CONNECTIONS` and `POOL_MODE` values.

+    To run this image in Kubernetes using helm, refer to instructions in the helm folder.

-3. To view logs of the running image, run:
+3. To view logs of the running container, run:
     ```
     docker logs -f pgbouncer
     ```